- TRAILS - EASY

 The trail also connects the historic river towns and villages of Columbia, Marietta, Bainbridge, and Falmouth.
 The current condition or readiness of the trail varies throughout the corridor, but there are several miles of developed trail as noted on the website & map.
 Additional sections of trail will be developed in the coming years.

-Use the TRAIL MAP to find access points and learn more about features along the trail.
+Use the DIGITAL TRAIL MAP to find access points and learn more about features along the trail.